 Braided Back

 Add a touch of texture by cutting vertical strips down the back and braiding them.
-This technique is a bit more advanced but totally worth the effort for an edgy look!
+This technique is a bit more advanced but totally worth the effort for an edgy look, and it stands out among other creative cut-up t-shirt ideas!

 Lace-Back Elegance